 Dr. József Gábor Horváth earned a degree in law from Eötvös Loránd University in Budapest in 1980.
 From 1983 he worked for the Hungarian State Development Bank.
+From 1986 he worked for the Hungarian State Development Bank.
 He has been a lawyer since 1986, and since 1990 has run his own law firm, which specialises in corporate finance and corporate governance.
 His main fields of expertise are corporate finance and corporate governance.
 He has been a member of the Supervisory Board of OTP Bank since 1995, and was a member of MOL Plc's Board of Directors between 1999 and 2014.
 He has been Deputy Chairman of OTP Bank's Supervisory Board since 2007.
 He was a member of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014.
+He has been a member of OTP Bank's Nomination Committee since 2020.
 He was a member of the Board of Directors of INA Industrija Nafte d.d. from 2014 to 2018.

-As of 31 December 2019 he held no ordinary OTP shares.
+As of 31 December 2020 he held 0 ordinary OTP shares.

-Olivier Péqueux
+Olivier Péqueux Groupama

-Groupama

-He graduated from the Institute of Actuaries of France and Université Paris-Dauphine.
+Mr. Olivier Péqueux graduated from the Institute of Actuaries of France and Polytechnique School and ENSAE Paris Tech.

 He started work in 1998 as an insurance commissioner for the French Insurance Supervisory Authority.
 In 2003, he joined the French Ministry of Finance to take part in the reform of the pension laws and the establishment of a pension fund for French civil servants.
 He then became technical adviser to the French Minister of Health and Pensions.